acornitum/acornitum/readme.md

 # Hi!
 Welcome to whatever this place of mine is :D

-I go by Acon!
+🫡 I go by Acon!
 I'm a high school senior located somewhere in Ontario, Canada.

-I enjoy competitive programming with a side dish of art, video editing, and debate.
-I like to think I'm somewhat good at a lot of things, but not great at anything.
+I enjoy competitive programming💻 with a side dish of art🖌️, video editing⏩, and debate🎙️.

 My most recent project (updated last at fall 2023) is a 3d platformer/pfs game made in Unity.
 Hopefully this try won't go down in flames, but we'll see.